tradeflow-ai/mobile/_docs/phases/02-mvp.md

 ### Feature 2: Data Fetching & Management (Trevor)

-**Architectural Rule:** TanStack Query will be the single source of truth for all **asynchronous server state** (e.g., jobs, inventory, clients).
+**Architectural Rule:** TanStack Query will be the single source of truth for all **asynchronous server state** (e.g., jobs, inventory).
 Jotai will be used exclusively for **synchronous, client-side state** (e.g., UI theme, modal visibility, or managing the state of complex, multi-step forms before submission).

 1.  **Integrate TanStack Query:** Add the library and wrap the root of the app in a `QueryClientProvider`.
 2.  **Create Data Hooks:** Build custom hooks for fetching data from Supabase, abstracting away the query keys and logic (e.g., `useJobs()`, `useInventory()`).